A Quick Guide About College Access

-Figuring out college access and the application process for undocumented immigrants in the United States can be very overwhelming.
-Nevertheless, there is a lot of undisclosed information that families and students are often not aware of about college entrance.
+Figuring out college access and the application process for undocumented immigrants in the United States can be overwhelming.
+Nevertheless, families and students are often unaware of a lot of undisclosed information about college entrance.

 APPROXIMATELY 65,000 UNDOCUMENTED STUDENTS GRADUATE FROM U.S. HIGH SCHOOLS EVERY YEAR, AND ONLY 5-10% OF THEM ENROLL IN COLLEGE.newscenter.sdsu.edu